hardyqr/UW-Spring2017-CS246-Notes/LEC16-method_overriding_and_dynamic_dispatch.md

 - this is called **Object Cohesion**
 	- When place a subclass object in a super class variable, the subclass object is sliced

-- Using superclass pointers to point to subclass object
+- Using superclass pointers to point to subclass object (won't get sliced)

 ```cpp
 Comic c(...,...,40,...);